Do I need a minimum balance on my card to ride Muni?

 When transferring from BART to Muni within an hour of using your Clipper card, you will qualify for two $0.25 discounts (on a cash fare - does not apply to customers using a Muni Monthly Pass) for Muni buses, light rail vehicles and historic street cars within a 24-hour period following your initial transfer to Muni.

 Golden Gate Transit and Ferry customers paying with cash on their Clipper cards will receive a $0.50 discount off the Muni adult cash fare when transferring to a Muni bus, light rail vehicle or streetcar (discount does not apply to customers who have a Muni Monthly Pass).
-In addition, customers who pay their Muni fare with cash on their Clipper cards and transfer to Golden Gate Transit and Ferry will receive a $0.50 discount for adults and $0.25 discount for senior, disabled or youth customers (the discount on the Golden Gate Transit and Ferry fares does not apply to those paying with a 10-ride book or Monthly Pass on Muni).
+In addition, customers who pay their Muni fare with cash on their Clipper cards and transfer to Golden Gate Transit and Ferry will receive a $0.50 discount for adults and $0.25 discount for senior, disabled or youth customers (the discount on the Golden Gate Transit and Ferry fares does not apply to those paying with Monthly Pass on Muni).

 Remember, you must tag your card to the card reader in order for the system to calculate your transfer fare discount.